FBC WMU Director, Becky Mayes

 *Grober/Parrish Women on Mission and Friends*

-YEARLY OFFERING OPPORTUNITIES for MISSIONS
+YEARLY OFFERING OPPORTUNITIES

 Promoted through WMU